-b.
-When Sick Leave is Credited
+c.b.
+3. When Sick Leave is Credited

-Accrued sick leave is credited and available for use on the next working day following each month or quadriweekly pay cycle in which it is earned.
+Accrued sick leave is credited and available for use on the next working day following each month or quadriweekly pay cycle in which it is earned., except that eligible separating employees earn proportionate sick leave credit through their last day on pay status.

-c.
-Sick Leave Accrual During Leaves of Absence
+d.c.
+4. Sick Leave Accrual During Leaves of Absence